 However, though ALSPs have been largely seen as competition to traditional law firm representation, law firm administrators increasingly recognize the value in these services.
 Not only are they consulting with these entities about the latest legal technologies, but they are also choosing to implement ALSP offerings into their own provisions of service, creating a sense of collaboration rather than competition.

 Alternative fee arrangements have gained considerable momentum throughout the legal community over the last decade.
 An industry firmly entrenched in the billable hour has begun offering a greater variety of pricing options, including fixed fees and customized hybrid billing arrangements.

 Clients prefer these options because they offer a more transparent provision of service, providing a greater understanding of the total cost of their cases.
 Law firms have found value in these arrangements because they are easier to budget for and provide greater billing predictability.
 With alternative billing, law firms can provide their clients with affordable and efficient legal services.

 Although the legal community remains hesitant about the widespread usage of alternative fee arrangements, many of the latest legal technologies have been equipped with tools to properly track and manage these options.
-As a result, these arrangements will likely affect legal operations in the year ahead.
+As a result, these arrangements will likely affect legal operations managers in the year ahead.

 As in-house legal departments and large corporate law firms seek to meet the immediate needs of a changing legal environment, legal operations will continuously play a major role.
 Firm administrators will identify new methods and tools for streamlining firm operations, saving costs, and providing clients with top-notch service.